FrankUSC/JustBuyIt/api/README.md

-# Pocket Hedge Fund API
+# Just Buy It API

-FastAPI backend for the Pocket Hedge Fund trading platform.
+FastAPI backend for the Just Buy It trading platform.

 ## Features